East Texas Oil & Natural Gas Industry, and Oilfield Jobs

 The most active areas have been in Caddo, Bienville, Bossier, DeSoto, Red River and Webster Parishes of Louisiana, plus adjacent areas in southwest Arkansas and East Texas.

 The Haynesville Shale has been estimated to be the largest natural gas field in the contiguous 48 states, with an estimated 250 trillion cubic feet of recoverable natural gas.

 Numerous energy companies are working explore and develop the shale formation, and drill for natural gas based on findings indicating a potentially large supply of gas trapped in the shale.

 The Haynesville Formation was named after the town of Haynesville in Claiborne Parish, Louisiana.
 Geologists identified the Haynesville Formation over 60 years ago, and classified it as a rock formation formed during the Upper Jurassic period.

-The Barnett Shale is located in 24 Texas counties, listed below, as shown in the map of the Barnett Shale.
+The Barnett Shale is located in 24 Texas counties, as shown in the map to the right.

 History of the Oil & Gas Industry in East Texas